mkdoc/mkapi/README.md

 Accepts an array of files and iterates the file contents in series asynchronously.

-Parse the comments in the each file into a comment AST and transform the AST into commonmark compliant markdown.
+Parse the comments in each file into a comment AST and transform the AST into commonmark compliant markdown.

-The callback function is passed an error on failure:
+The callback function is passed an error on failure: `function(err)`.
-`function(err)`.

 * `files` Array List of files to parse.
 * `opts` Object Parse options.